alpyen/Overgrowth-Scripting-Helper/README.md

 nice and clean so you can navigate through it pretty easily.

 For better debugging the plugin a post-build command is issued in the ``Overgrowth++\PluginInfrastructure\DllExport\NppPlugin.DllExport.targets`` file to move the plugin automatically into the plugin folder of Notepad++ and run it with the external program option in the solution settings.

-<p style="color: red;">Adjust the path for the plugin destination according to your install!</p>
+**Adjust the path for the plugin destination according to your install!**

 I recommend to use a portable version of N++ because the standard installation required elevated privileges for Visual Studio to move files into the ProgramFiles directory.
 Once you did that, you can simply hit 'Start Debugging' in Visual Studio and the plugin will be automatically moved into the N++ plugin folder and gets executed!

-<p style="color: orange;">Writing Npp-Plugin Code in .NET is tedious because you have no way to debug your plugins in any way.
+Writing Npp-Plugin Code in .NET is tedious because you have no way to debug your plugins in any way.
-You are bound to using MessageBoxes if it seems to crash at random.</p>
+You are bound to using MessageBoxes if it seems to crash at random.
 <br>

 This project is in its early steps, don't expect these bugs to be fixed individually since a solid base will be established first.